Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-\paragraph{Results.} Figure~\ref{fig:simulator-correctables-latencies} shows similar latency improvements as in the previous experiment for \ourProtocol{} when compared with \bftsmart{}.
-The consensus latency decreases from $350$ms in \bftsmart{} to only $88$ms in \ourProtocol, corresponding to a consensus execution speedup of $3.98\times$.
-For request latencies with \textit{final} consistency, the highest speedup observed was in Frankfurt ($1.95\times$ from $615$ms down to $314$ms), and the lowest speedup was observed in Cape Town ($1.41\times$ from $618$ms to $440$ms).
+Figure~\ref{fig:simulator-correctables-latencies} shows similar latency improvements as in the previous experiment for \ourProtocol{} when compared with \bftsmart{}.
+The consensus latency (not shown) decreases from $350$ms in \bftsmart{} to only $88$ms in \ourProtocol, corresponding to a consensus execution speedup of $3.98\times$.
+For request latencies with \emph{Final} consistency, the highest speedup observed was in Frankfurt ($1.95\times$ from $615$ms down to $314$ms), and the lowest speedup was observed in Cape Town ($1.41\times$ from $618$ms to $440$ms).

 Further, the speedup increases when using the incremental consistency levels of the correctable.
-The average speedup across all client locations from \bftsmart{} to \ourProtocol{}'s \textit{final} level is $1.83\times$ and becomes incrementally higher for the speculative levels \textit{strong} ($2.70\times$), \textit{weak} ($2.99\times$) and \textit{first} ($3.23\times$).
+For instance, in Paris, the \emph{first} level achieves a speedup of $5.52\times$, while the \emph{strong} level still provides a speedup of $4.03\times$.
+The average speedup across all client locations from \bftsmart{} to \ourProtocol{}' \emph{final} level is $1.83\times$ and becomes incrementally higher for the speculative levels \emph{strong} ($2.70\times$), \emph{weak} ($2.99\times$) and \emph{first} ($3.23\times$).
 For comparison, the speedup that \bftsmart{} would achieve if the speed of network links approximated the speed of light is roughly $2.5\times$.

-These results show that using smaller weighted quorums is an important technique to achieve low consensus latency, achieving results that are competitive even with the expected latency of our baseline protocol with speed-of-light links.
+These results show that using smaller weighted quorums is effective for reducing latency, with values similar to the expected latency of an optimal protocol (\bftsmart/PBFT) using speed-of-light network links.